 The analysis of financial assets into maturity group is based on the remaining period from the reporting date to the contractual maturity date or if earlier, the expected date on which the assets will be realized.
-The Club's financial assets (i.e., cash, receivables and financial assets at FVTPL) that can be used to manage its liquidity risks as at December 31, 2022 amounted to P40,650,964 (2021 - P16,817,791).
+The Club's financial assets (i.e., cash and cash equivalents, receivables and financial assets at FVTPL) that can be used to manage its liquidity risks as at December 31, 2023 amounted to P55,167,832 (2022 - P40,650,964).